If you own one of the best GoPro cameras, you're also going to need the best GoPro accessories to go with it.

-The Media Mod is the foundation for GoPro’s new focus to make the Hero8 Black a better solution for not only capturing better video footage but getting better audio to go along with it.
+The Media Mod is the foundation for GoPro’s new focus to make the Hero9 Black and 8 Black as good with audio as they are with video.
 The biggest feature contained in the Media Mod is a built-in shotgun microphone with wind reduction in an unobtrusive form factor.
-It is a perfect accessory for when you need better audio in a compact, unobtrusive form-factor.
+It's the perfect accessory for when you need better audio in a compact, unobtrusive form-factor.

 The Media Mod also adds a number of connections for those that desire them, including two cold-shoe mounts, micro-HDMI, USB-C, and 3.5mm microphone port, eliminating the need for the previous necessary audio dongle.
 Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod — both of which are also in our list of the best GoPro accessories — and gives a convenient place to mount them.

 GoPro has finally recognized the need for external light while filming in dimly lit scenes.
 The Light Mod can be used as both an auxiliary accessory for the Media Mod and a standalone product for the GoPro or other camera system.
 The GoPro Light Mod is a 10 LED array and varies from 20 to 200 lumens in three user selectable brightness levels as well as strobe function.

 It also comes with a silicone diffuser for washing a subject in soft, aesthetically pleasing lighting when needed.
 When used in conjunction with the Media Mod, it can attach via the cold shoe but also comes with removable mounting fingers to mount it to any GoPro mount in order to shed some lighting on a subject from a different angle.

-To compete with other cameras with a flip-out screen used for vlogging, GoPro has created the Display Mod (coming later this year).
-Easily paired with the Media Mod, the 2-inch Display Mod plugs in to the Micro HDMI port in the back and can pivot up or down when not in use, allowing you to clearly see what you are filming while you are filming it.
+To compete with other cameras with a flip-out screen used for vlogging, GoPro has created the Display Mod.
+Easily paired with the Media Mod, the 2-inch Display Mod plugs in to the Micro HDMI port in the back and can pivot up or down when not in use, allowing you to clearly see what you are filming.